Walter Martínez (journalist)

 Walter Nelson Martínez Martínez (born 1941) is a Venezuelan award-winning journalist, originally from Uruguay.
 Martínez's career spans over three decades in radio, television and the press.
 He is best known for his work in international relations, and also for using a patch in his right eye, due to a home plumbing accident.

+Career

-He was a war correspondent during the 1980s and 1990s.
-He worked for the Venezuelan State TV until 2005, where he hosted and produced his one-hour-long program Dossier every night at ten.
+Martínez was a war correspondent during the 1980s and 1990s.
+He worked for the Venezuelan state television channel, Venezolana de Televisión, until 2005, where he hosted and produced his one-hour-long program Dossier every night at ten.
 Additionally, he hosted a radio version of that program on Radio Nacional de Venezuela, also state-owned.

-Dossier returned to the air on 15 September 2008 when the program was given the same time slot on Venezuelan State TV live on weekdays at night.
+Dossier returned to the air on 15 September 2008 when the program was given the same time slot on Venezolana de Televisión live on weekdays at night.
 The program is broadcast a few hours later on TeleSUR.